 Just like humans, dogs can develop allergies to a variety of foods.
 In many cases, dog allergies are caused by the proteins in certain meats and/or the naturally occurring proteins found in some plants, such as wheat.
-In people, food allergies often manifest in the form of gastrointestinal (GI) issues, such as vomiting and diarrhea (think shellfish allergy).
-In dogs, however, allergy symptoms tend to be skin-related, such as persistent itching or recurrent ear infections or skin infections.
+In people, food allergies often manifest in the form of gastrointestinal (GI) issues, such as vomiting and diarrhea (think shellfish allergy.)
+In dogs, however, allergy symptoms tend to be skin-related, such as persistent itching, recurrent ear infections, or skin infections.

 Dogs' Immune Systems & Allergies